Ashland Road Policies for use of

 It is the responsibility of the assigned user to ensure that all personnel under their supervision are familiar with these policies.
 All principle investigators, staff and student workers are required to read this policy and pass a quiz with a score of at least 90% before keys will be issued for access to the facility.
 Growth space will be periodically inspected by greenhouse staff and PI’s (or designated contact) notified of violations.
 Failure to rectify violations by the given deadline will result in greenhouse staff stepping in to fix the problem at a recharge rate of $25.00 per hour.
 Continual violations will result in loss of greenhouse space.

 All persons using greenhouse or growth chamber space must be Worker Protection Standards trained.
-Contact Michelle Brooks to schedule a 30 minute appointment.
+Contact the Plant Growth Facility Coordinator to schedule a 30 minute appointment.

 Use of Facilities and Sanitation